mr-shaper/argus/SKILL.md

 ## Three Pillars

-- **SKILLS**: Orchestrates sister skills — `perplexity-reader`, `notebooklm`, `bird`, `web-access` — into a single coherent pipeline with shared quota management and anti-ban policies.
+- **SKILLS**: Orchestrates sister skills — `perplexity-reader`, `notebooklm`, `bird`, `web-access`, `xhs` — into a single coherent pipeline across 7 channels with shared quota management and anti-ban policies.
-- **DOCTOR**: `probe.py doctor` auto-detects all 6 channels, self-heals auth failures via `osascript`-guided remediation popups, and produces actionable exit codes.
+- **DOCTOR**: `probe.py doctor` Detect & Guide — detects all 7 channels and tells you the exact remediation command to run.
+On macOS some auto-launch attempts may fail due to LaunchServices behavior (see Onboarding for the safe `open -na` recipe).
-- **Onboarding**: Per-channel first-time auth walkthrough so every channel reaches green before firing a research run.
+- **Onboarding**: Per-channel first-time auth walkthrough so every channel reaches green before firing a research run. macOS users must use `open -na` not `nohup` (see README).

 ---

-## DOCTOR — Auto-Detect & Self-Heal
+## DOCTOR — Detect & Guide

 `probe.py doctor` is the heart of Argus onboarding.
-It checks all 6 channels with two modes:
+It checks all 7 channels with two modes:

+Doctor detects channel state and tells you the exact remediation command.
+On macOS some auto-launch attempts may fail due to LaunchServices behavior (see Onboarding for the safe `open -na` recipe).

 **Quick check (essential channels only)**:
 ```bash
 python3 scripts/probe.py doctor --essential comet-9223,perplexity-auth,chrome-9222
 ```

-**Full check (all 6 channels with osascript-guided remediation)**:
+**Full check (all 7 channels with guided remediation)**:
 ```bash
 python3 scripts/probe.py doctor
 ```

-When a channel fails, Argus pops a macOS dialog (via `osascript`) with the exact remediation command — for example, "Click OK to launch perplexity-login.py".
+When a channel fails, doctor outputs the exact remediation command to run.
 You can disable popups with `--no-popup` for CI/cron use.

 **Exit codes**:
 - `0` — all channels healthy